The Mona Lisa : painting of da Vinci located at the Louvre

-The Mona Lisa is one of the most emblematic portraits in the history of art, where is located at the Louvre.
+The Mona Lisa painting is one of the most emblematic portraits in the history of art, where is located at the Louvre.
 Painted by Leonardo da Vinci in the 16th century, it joined the collections of the court of France before being added to the works on display at the Louvre Museum.

 A painting in the bags of Leonardo da Vinci

-The Mona Lisa then belonged to the royal collections and was exhibited at the Palace of Versailles during the reign of Louis XIV.
+Leonardo da Vinci Mona Lisa then belonged to the royal collections and was exhibited at the Palace of Versailles during the reign of Louis XIV.
 At the question where is the Mona Lisa ? it only possible to answer in the Louvre museum since 1797.

 The background is also a textbook case.
 The sfumato technique is used to create perspective that merges gently.